Scratchpay Program Agreement for US Providers

 1.8.
 Non-Discrimination.
 Provider may not take any action or make any communication that would discriminate against or otherwise disadvantage Scratchpay or Client's use of Scratchpay Payments, including but not limited to (i) discouraging Client from using Scratchpay in favor of another payment method; (ii) presenting Scratchpay in any manner that is materially less prominent than other payment methods at Provider's location(s); (iii) applying a surcharge or other additional fee on Scratchpay Payments; (iv) increasing the price of goods or services solely for purchases paid for using Scratchpay; or (v) setting any minimum or maximum amount for which Client may use Scratchpay.

 1.9.
 Assignment of Right to Client Payments.Upon receiving confirmation through the Dashboard of an authorized Scratchpay Payment ("Authorization"), Scratchpay will have the sole and exclusive right to collect and receive payment from Client for the purchase associated with the Scratchpay Payment.
-After such time, Provider may not accept any payment from Client for such purchase; provided that if Provider does accept any such payment from Client, Provider must immediately notify Scratchpay via the Dashboard or [email protected]m, and Provider authorizes Scratchpay, in Scratchpay's discretion, to debit Provider's bank account for the paid amount and/or withhold the paid amount from any subsequent Settlement.
+After such time, Provider may not accept any payment from Client for such purchase; provided that if Provider does accept any such payment from Client, Provider must immediately notify Scratchpay via the Dashboard or [email protected], and Provider authorizes Scratchpay, in Scratchpay's discretion, to debit Provider's business (commercial - see also Section 5.2) bank account for the paid amount and/or withhold the paid amount from any subsequent Settlement.
+Provider will provide Scratchpay with all required information regarding Provider’s bank account in order to effectuate debits and credits in the normal course of business and for correcting any errors or chargebacks (see also Section 2 -Settlement Process).

 1.10.
 Prohibited Transactions.
 Provider may not accept a Scratchpay Payment for the purpose of (i) disbursing cash or cash equivalents to Client, (ii) refinancing an existing debt with Client, or (iii) for services not yet rendered or goods not yet delivered, unless (1) such goods/services are intended to be (and are) delivered or completed within thirty (30) days of an Authorization, or (2) beyond thirty (30) days of an Authorization subject to a firm written plan detailing the scheduled dates of goods/service provision and corresponding cost to Client (a "Long Term Plan").
 Scratchpay reserves the right to decline any Long-Term Plan based on its assessment and discretion.